TransistorFM/podcastindustry.org/README.md

 ## Purpose of this report

-The primary reason we're building this estimate is to provide transparency to industry participants.
-Having an accurate sense of how big the podcast industry is (and how fast it's growing) can help us make strategic decisions.
+We're building this estimate primarily to provide transparency to industry participants.
+An accurate sense of how big the podcast industry is (and how fast it's growing) can help us make strategic decisions.
 Overestimating the size of the industry could lead to:

 - Misallocation of resources: Companies might overinvest in podcasting based on inflated market expectations, leading to inefficient use of capital.
-Spotify experienced this when they overinvested in 2021.[^1]
+Spotify experienced this when it overinvested in 2021.[^1]
 - Increased competition and market saturation: An overestimated market might attract more competitors than the actual market can sustain, potentially leading to a "race to the bottom" in pricing and unsustainable business models.
 - Financial risks and investor disappointment: Overestimation can lead to inflated valuations and unrealistic revenue forecasts, potentially resulting in financial strain, layoffs, and disappointed investors when actual results don't meet expectations.

 ## Introduction

-Currently, there are two public numbers that are often cited to describe the overall value of the podcasting industry:
+Currently, two public numbers are often cited to describe the overall value of the podcasting industry:

 1. [A figure from the IAB](https://www.iab.com/wp-content/uploads/2024/05/IAB_US_Podcast_Advertising_Revenue_Study_FY2023_May_2024.pdf) shows that annual podcast advertising revenue in the USA was nearly $2 billion in 2023.
 2. The second number is from [Grandview Research](https://www.grandviewresearch.com/industry-analysis/podcast-market#:~:text=How%20big%20is%20the%20podcasting,USD%2023.75%20billion%20in%202023.), who estimates the entire podcast market, including all segments, to be $20 billion a year.

 Unfortunately, neither the IAB nor Grandview Research have shared a meticulous description of their methodology or sources, which makes it difficult to verify or substantiate their estimates.

-Here, we've collected annual returns, financial statements, and other public information.
+We've collected annual returns, financial statements, and other public information.
 Using this data, we estimate the size of each sub-category within the podcast industry.

-We will contiunally update and publish findings here, and have this page function as a sort of collaborative wiki that anyone can contribute to.
+We will continually update and publish findings here, and this page will function as a collaborative wiki that anyone can contribute to.

 [This page is hosted on a public GitHub repo](https://github.com/TransistorFM/podcastindustry.org/); anyone can issue a pull request with sources and rationale.

-My hope is that the contributions and discussion about these numbers here would lead to an accurate estimate of the podcast industry's size.
+I hope that the contributions and discussion about these numbers here would lead to an accurate estimate of the podcast industry's size.

 Cheers,
 Justin Jackson